Woodside - Wildlife and brief history of the site.

 Bats in the storeroom roof.

 Last week a bat was unintentionally disturbed and flew a couple of circuits of the storeroom vaulted roof, before landing on a rafter and crawling into a hiding space.
-A Horseshoe we think, too small for a Pipistrelle.
+A Horseshoe we think, too large for a Pipistrelle.

 Our security cameras always catch loads of activity at dusk, but the recordings are just streaks in front of the cameras.